simonhf/cwrap/CWRAP_3_ARCHITECTURE.md

 ### Phase 4: Out-of-Band Exfiltration & Map-Reduce (Upcoming)
 The final software phase separates the telemetry from the host process.
 * **Objective:** Build the background thread responsible for asynchronous linked-list traversal and Map-Reduce aggregation.
-* **Exfiltration:** Implement the Zero-Copy Shared Memory (`shm`) bridge to export the differential snapshots to an isolated, out-of-process sidecar (e.g., Prometheus exporter) without invoking kernel `I/O` on the host application.
+* **Standardized Exfiltration (Perfetto):** Implement the Zero-Copy Shared Memory (`shm`) bridge.
+To ensure immediate enterprise viability, the background thread will map the aggregated payloads directly into the binary layout of the **Perfetto / Google Trace Event Format**.
+By writing to standard memory-mapped formats, Site Reliability Engineering (SRE) teams can connect ingestion engines (Prometheus, Grafana Agent) directly to the telemetry without requiring proprietary parsing sidecars.

 ### Phase 5: CI/CD & RTOS Integration (Future Topology)
 * **Objective:** Package the final `Clang` plugin into a drop-in replacement compiler wrapper (e.g., `cwrap++`).